On this page

 - look for new suppliers that provide extended payment terms.

-- your business financial policies and procedures are clear about how to choose and manage suppliers.
+- your business's financial policies and procedures are clear about how to choose and manage suppliers.
 The Accounting and financial policies and procedures template includes sections that are a good starting point

 - payment terms specify that terms commence from complete delivery, as opposed to part delivery.
 This should include goods or services that have not been provided as agreed